Date of Award:

 The sequence of elastic and carbonate sediments is believed to have been deposited in a shallow, subtidal environment.
 Clastic sediments from the east and northwest periodically prograded over the carbonate sequences.
 A major regression marks the base of the Ute Formation.
 This was followed by a series of transgressions and regressions, until a major transgression occurred near the end of the deposition of the Ute.

 Paleomagnetic and faunal evidence suggest the study area was within 10° of the equator during the Middle Cambrian.
 Clay mineralogy of insoluble residues indicates a humid, tropical climate.

 Primary diagenetic features are compaction, micritization, and cementation.
 Secondary diagenetic changes include the inversion of high-magnesium calcite to low-magnesium calcite, aggrading neomorphism, stylolitization, fracturing, and calcite infilling.

 Partial dolomitization of grains and/or matrix is believed to result from the release of magnesium due to the decomposition of magnesium-rich, organic matter.
 The formation of a lens-shaped body of dolostone may have resulted from dolomitization by a magnesium-rich fluid circulating along faults.

 Deputy, Edward James, "Petrology of the Middle Cambrian Ute Formation, North-Central Utah and Southeastern Idaho" (1984).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6665.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .